microsoft/FLAML/website/docs/Examples/Integrate - Spark.md

 psdf = featurizer.transform(psdf.to_spark(index_col="index"))["index", "features"]
 ```

-Later in conducting the experiment, use your pandas-on-spark data like regular data and pass them using `X_train, y_train` or `dataframe, label`.
+Later in conducting the experiment, use your pandas-on-spark data like non-spark data and pass them using `X_train, y_train` or `dataframe, label`.

 ### Estimators
 #### Model List